prabakar25/Feedreader-testing-udacity/README.md

 ##  Included Tests

 RSS Feeds
-	-are defined
+*are defined
-	-all urls are defined
+*all urls are defined
-	-all names are defined
+*all names are defined
 The menu
-	-should be hidden on load
+*should be hidden on load
-	-toggles on click
+*toggles on click
 Initial Entries
-	-entries are there
+*entries are there
-	-New Feed Selection
+*New Feed Selection
-	-feed content changes
+*feed content changes

 All the included tests will be appeared at the bottom of the page either flagged with green colour if all the test cases are true or it will be red if any failure in test cases.